Shagun0777/ms_engage_movie_rec/Readme.md

 npm start
 ```

+## Algorithms Used In The Application

+### Divide and conquer algorithms

+**Quicksort** :
+QuickSort is a Divide and Conquer algorithm.
+It picks an element as pivot and partitions the given array around the picked pivot.
+Quicksort is `O(n logn)` in the best and average case scenarios and `O(n^2)` in the worst case.
+But since it has the upper hand in the average cases for most inputs, Quicksort is generally considered the “fastest” sorting algorithm.
+Here , we are using Quick Sort Algorithm to sort the user **watched list** in lexicographical order .

+### Dynamic programming algorithms

+**Caching** :
+Dynamic programming (and memoization) works to optimize the naive recursive solution by caching the results to these subproblems.
+If there are no overlapping subproblems, there is no point caching these results, since we will never use them again.

+### Greedy algorithms :

+**Greedy** -
+Greedy is an algorithmic paradigm that builds up a solution piece by piece, always choosing the next piece that offers the most obvious and immediate benefit.
+So the problems where choosing locally optimal also leads to global solution are best fit for Greedy.
+I have used this algorithm to recommend final set of movies to the user .

+### Branch and bound algorithms

+**Optimisation** -
+An important advantage of branch-and-bound algorithms is that we can control the quality of the solution to be expected, even if it is not yet found.
+The cost of an optimal solution is only up to smaller than the cost of the best computed one.

+### Randomized algorithms

+**Random Pivot Point** -
+A randomized algorithm uses a random number at least once during the computation to make a decision .
+Durinng the implementation of Quicksort Algorithm , Randomized Algorithm is using there a random number to choose a pivot .

 ## Functional Features

+### The functional features in this application are implemented by using different kind of algorithm .

 - _Log-In_ - This feature will help the user in logging in to a database of the application
 - _WatchList_ - This feature will give the list of all the movies that are watched by a particular user .